hostingwithdocker/gatewaywithkong/README.md

 # API Gateway with Kong

-This repo contains script to deploy Kong API Gateway on you server
+This repo contains script to deploy Kong API Gateway on you server.

 ## Install